Privacy, Copyright and Content Disclaimer

 The material on this website is owned or licensed by Meyer Vandenberg, unless we indicate otherwise.
 You may make a copy of the material for your personal use.
 You are not otherwise authorised to copy, reproduce or communicate the material without our prior written permission.

-The material on this website does not contain legal advice.
+The material on this website does not contain legal advice and should not be relied on as such.
 It is intended to provide general information about Meyer Vandenberg and, in summary form, about legal topics.
 While we have used all reasonable endeavours to ensure that the information on this website is as accurate as possible, we cannot guarantee that the material is accurate, complete, current or fit for any purpose.
 We recommend that you obtain formal legal advice about any legal matter and that you seek confirmation from us for your particular circumstances before making use of the material that is made available.

 ‘Sensitive information’ (a type of personal information), has the same meaning as in the Act.
 In summary, it means information or an opinion about an individual’s race or ethnic origins, political opinions and associations, religious beliefs or affiliations, philosophical beliefs, sexual preferences or practices, trade or professional associations and memberships, union membership, criminal record, health or genetic information or biometric information.